doles22/danoles.info/README.md

 # Dan Oles
-Building this site to learn more about how to code!
+I built this site completely custom because I wanted to learn more about CSS, HTML and JS on my own time.
+Plus it's always a great feeling when I accomplish something and it works well!

 Index.html